AnishDe12020/100-days-of-code/log.md

 **Thoughts:** Still a lot of work to do on side project, plan on completing a pr open to add 4 docsearch Slapcommands to Slapdash.

+### Day 21: 15th March, 2022, Tuesday

+**Today's Progress**: 4 new commands to the [official Slapdash developer page](https://slapdash.com/developers) woohoo!!!
+Some progress on side project.

+**Thoughts:** Had been quite a good day as my pr got merged adding 4 new docsearch cloud commands to Slapdash.